Salazar-99/Reddit-Wallpaper-Scraper/README.md

 with the ```client_id``` and ```secret_key```.
 The user_agent is the name you specified for your app.

 The ```crontab.txt``` file contains a template for a cronjob to run the script every day at noon.
 This can of course be modified to any desired interval.

+Future development will include a "smart" resize feature to maintain aspect ratio of downloaded images while still shrinking them down to fit on the display in their entirety.